nuxeo/nuxeo/ReadMe.md

 Misc code and extensions that are currently experimental.

+**nuxeo-template-rendering-distrib**

+Distribution module.

 ## Building

 	mvn clean install

 ## Deploying

-You first need to deploy the plugin inside your Nuxeo server.
+You need :

+ - to install needed bundles
+ - to install needed third paarty libs

+A simple way to do that is to use nuxeo-template-rendering-distrib.

+ 	mvn clean install

+This will create in target directory 2 sub dirs with the needed jars :

-	cp target/nuxeo-platform-rendering-templates-X.Y.Z.jar into nxserver/bundles or nxserver/plugins
+	cp target/bundles/* into nxserver/bundles or nxserver/plugins

-You also need to copy the additional libs (there is no Marketplace package for now)

         cp target/libs/*  nxserver/lib/

+NB : By default, only XDocReport and JXLS plugins are included, but you can change the pom dependencies to alter that.